Alberta Healthy Living Program - Calgary Zone

 The Better Choices, Better Health® - Chronic Pain and Better Choices, Better Health® - Chronic Disease workshops are for adults living with a chronic condition and / or chronic pain and their support people.
 These 6-week workshops offer participants the opportunity to learn about the following:

 Do you have questions about how exercise can help you manage your chronic health condition?
-The Health and Exercise Wellness Journey will help you better understand the positive impact of exercise on managing your condition(s) and how to begin or modify an exercise program based on your symptoms and abilities.
+The Supervised Exercise Program will help you better understand the positive impact of exercise on managing your condition(s) and how to begin or modify an exercise program based on your symptoms and abilities.
 A healthcare professional will guide you through the program and help you develop strategies to overcome barriers to being physically active.
-You will be provided with opportunities to attend educational sessions, exercise in a supervised group setting and work on an action plan to continue exercising at home or in the community.
-For more information or to register, call 403-943-2584.
+You will be provided with opportunities to attend educational sessions, exercise in a supervised group setting, participate in health-coaching, and work on an action plan to continue exercising at home or in the community.
+Call for more information or to register.
 Your physician or healthcare provider can also refer you to this program.

 Adults living with a nutrition-related health condition are eligible for nutrition counselling with a registered dietitian.
 Participants will be asked to attend a relevant Health Education class, if available, before booking a nutrition counselling appointment.
 We will accept Health Care Provider referrals as well as patient self-referrals.